franreyn/pimaonline-strataui/docs/widgets/buttons.md

 1. Add `class="button"` to any link to have it styled as a button.

-_Note: buttons and the HTML tag `<button>` should **not** be used for links because they doesn't follow accessibility standards.
-Links should be used when you want to navigate users to a different page or resource, whereas buttons are ideal for triggering actions within the current page, such as submitting a form or opening a modal."_
+_Note: buttons and the HTML element `<button>` should **not** be used for links because they don't follow accessibility standards.
+Links should be used when you want to navigate users to a different page or resource, whereas buttons are ideal for triggering actions within the current page, such as submitting a form or opening a modal._

 ### HTML Example